mattermost/docs/source/deployment/webrtc.rst

 Video and Audio Calling (Beta)
 =====================================

 Mattermost supports an early preview of video and audio calling option using a self-hosted proxy.
-The implementation is based on `WebRTC integration <https://www.html5rocks.com/en/tutorials/webrtc/basics/>`_ enabling one-on-one video and audio chat without plugins.
+The implementation is based on WebRTC integration enabling one-on-one video and audio chat without plugins.

 The feature is currently intended as a working prototype for community development and not recommended for production.
-It is supported on Chrome, Firefox and the Mattermost Desktop Apps.
+It is supported on Chrome, Firefox and the Mattermost Desktop Apps on a server running in SSL mode.

 Configuring video and audio calls
 --------------------------